 In addition to the multiple choices, there’s an opportunity to tick the “other” box and write in what you’d like to see.
 One option might be studio provision for artists & other small creative businesses, perhaps.

 Do you want to join the community of studio holders at St Margaret’s House?

 We currently have various sized studios now available for those wanting to rent affordable studio space at St Margaret’s House.
-With many facilities such as a mail room service in the main office (open 7 days a week), community spaces such as the third floor library and kitchens on every floor and with friendly and diverse tenants ranging from painters to textile artists, charities to small creative businesses, St Margaret’s House is an ideal place to have a studio – just check out our reviews on Facebook.
+With many facilities including community spaces such as the third floor library and kitchens on every floor and with friendly and diverse tenants ranging from painters to textile artists, charities to small creative businesses, St Margaret’s House is an ideal place to have a studio – just check out our reviews on Facebook.
 Examples of studios can be seen in the photos below.

 You may be aware that plans are in place for the sale of St Margaret’s House.
 Over the coming months we will be operating as usual whilst working on securing other spaces across Edinburgh for a smooth transition for our residents.

 CALL OUT fashion designers and creatives /fashionABLE fashion show/ Scottish Parliament/ 8th Nov